rcrowther/django-taxonomy/README.md

 ## Implementation notes
 There are a few ways to implement a tree.
-Here is our version.

 ### Creating a Root Term
 You can set any number of terms at base.
 If you would like a taxonomy with a singular base, start a single term which will be the 'root term'.
 Build from there e.g. ::